wjgilmore/dreamfactory-book/docs/chapter04.md

 <img src="/images/04/openid/google-allow-deny.png" width="500">
 </p>

+#### Step #3.
+DreamFactory Generates the Session Key

 Once the user clicks `Allow`, the OpenID provider will return the authorization information *to the redirect URL*.
 At this point the script associated with the redirect URL will forward that information on to DreamFactory (see above script), and DreamFactory will return the session token to the script, at which point your application can persist it and include it with subsequent requests.

 ## Authenticating with Okta